Compare Metal Storage

 Independent review 2009

 I am no expert in sheds, but I did notice that all the fixings on the Asgard are internal so once the shed is locked up you can't get in.
-Shed X has all the screws on the out side which I really don't understand!?!?
-If I am a burglar all I need is a 50p screw driver to break in.
-However it does make shed X really easy to put together where with the Asgard you have to be inside the shed to screw it together.
+Shed X has all the screws on the outside which I really don't understand!?!?
+If I am a burglar all I need is a 50p screwdriver to break in.
+However, it does make shed X really easy to put together whereas with the Asgard you have to be inside the shed to screw it together.

-Asgard has no leaks and a good quality internal finish.
-The Asgard does has the benefit of accessory packs of hooks and shelves (at extra cost).
+Asgard has no leaks and a good-quality internal finish.
+The Asgard does have the benefit of accessory packs of hooks and shelves (at extra cost).
 These (I'm told) screw into the back at predefined points and are made from the same material as the shed.
 The integral floor is the winner here, this will keep the moisture out as well as the thieves.

-Shed X is fine if you want a cheap way of covering up some low cost plastic patio furniture from the rain.
-In honesty though Shed X really has no security benefit at all.
+Shed X is fine if you want a cheap way of covering up some low-cost plastic patio furniture from the rain.
+In all honesty, though Shed X really has no security benefit at all.
 No matter how good your padlock is a potential thief only has to lift the shed out of the way or unscrew the lock.
-For those of you who are environmentally aware Shed X is made over seas and imported in huge crates, so not great for our carbon foot print or the ailing UK economy.
+For those of you who are environmentally aware Shed X is made overseas and imported in huge crates, so not great for our carbon footprint or the ailing UK economy.

 "If you can afford it buy the Asgard shed.
 If you can't afford the Asgard shed then save up a little longer until you can".